danielegrattarola/danielegrattarola.github.io/_posts/2021-03-12-gnn-lecture-part-2.md

 ---

-With the first two parts of this blog series in your toolbelt, you should be able to go a long way in the world of GNNs.
+With the first two parts of this blog series in your arsenal, you should be able to go a long way in the world of GNNs.

 The next and final part will take a more historical and mathematical journey in the world of GNNs.
 We'll cover spectral graph theory and how we can define the operation of __convolution__ on graphs.